 For example: When comparing our post on backlinks, I plugged the URL into Copyscape and got lots more results:

 It showed only one on Duplichecker because I had to use a smaller sample of content:

 Plus, Copyscape has a Copysentry feature.
 You get emails when new duplicate content is found without having to manually check for it.
-This costs $4.95/month, but worth the small expense if it means you don’t need to remember to search for plagiarized content.
+This costs $4.95/month but is worth the small expense if it means you don’t need to remember to search for plagiarized content.

 The bottom line?
-Duplichecker is good for smaller businesses, or sites without much content… But it’s not very accurate.
+Duplichecker is suitable for smaller businesses or sites without much content… But it’s not very accurate.

 Copyscape is the better option for larger businesses, those with lots of content, or those who pay for content.
-It’s also better if you use it for long-form content since there isn’t a word count limit on the text you’re searching for.
+It’s also better to use it for long-form content since there isn’t a word count limit on the text you’re searching for.

 How to use Duplichecker to find duplicate content

 Ready to start searching for duplicate content taken from your website?
-While it isn’t totally accurate, it does pick up some instances of plagiarized content.
+While it isn’t accurate, it picks up some instances of plagiarized content.

 Here’s how you can use the tool to find it:

 Start by adding your content to the Duplichecker tool.